-If you’re reading this, you either know me through my practice Ease Chiropractic, or….
+If you’re reading this, you either know me through my practice Fertility Freedom, or….
 You will soon :-)

-If you’re already a client, you know that I’m basically an ordinary person—at least on the surface.
-But also that I do some unexpected, out-of-the-ordinary things in my practice.
+If you’re already a client, you know that even though I'm a Doctor of Chiropractic, I'm not like any other chiropractor you've been to before.
+You know that I do some unexpected, out-of-the-ordinary things in my practice.

-Chances are good we’ve had a least one conversation during an office visit during which we talked about the politics of healthcare, the food industry, or medical insurance (among other hot topics that may be off limits in other places).
+Chances are good we’ve had a least one conversation during an office visit where we talked about the politics of healthcare, the food industry, or medical insurance (among other hot topics that may be off limits in other places).

 This is one of the strange things about the way I practice:

-I talk to my patients.
+I talk to my clients.
 Furthermore, I listen when you talk.

 Even before I went to chiropractic school, I had an idea of what kind of chiropractor I was going to be.